-Concurrent computing is an approach in which multiple calculations are made within an overlapping time frame.
-It takes advantage of the concept that multiple processes can make progress without waiting for others to complete.
-Concurrent computing is different than sequential computing, where calculations are made one after the other, and parallel computing, where calculations are made simultaneously.
+In concurrent computing, multiple calculations are made within overlapping time frames.
+It takes advantage of the concept that multiple threads or processes can make progress on a task without waiting for others to complete.
+This general approach to writing and executing computer programs is called concurrency.

-The origins of concurrent computing go back as far as the 1800s, when railroad operators needed to develop a way to manage the paths of multiple trains on a single railroad.
+The origins of concurrent computing date back to the 1800s, when railroad operators needed to manage the paths of multiple trains on a single railroad.
 It had further development in the early 1900s, when telegraph operators needed to manage multiple signals on a single telegraph line.